 Indeed, Boswell cited the phrase “toxic leaders are not born, they’re not made, they’re promoted,” he said.
 “We reward bad behavior, and that bad behavior becomes worse over time.”

 Boswell and his co-authors cited the organizational psychologist Edgar Schein, who observed that the goals and structures of an organization often create gaps or dysfunctions where toxic leaders emerge.
-For example, achieving the Air Force’s function of projecting airpower globally might come at the cost of functions such as the psychological welfare of Airmen.
+For example, achieving the Air Force’s primary function of projecting airpower globally might come at the cost of other functions such as the psychological welfare of Airmen.

 “Individuals are rewarded for the operational and tactical outcomes they bring to the organization despite their behavior or how the outcome was derived,” they wrote.
 “Supervisors of the toxic individual often do not see the questionable behavior, only the mission results.”